 one catches one's breath and gazes in fascination at the path winding upward and

 westward high up on the side of the Combe d'Orny.
 27 June 2003.

-few years ago (i.e., twenty-odd years ago), the narrator and la Mère de Marlowe walked from the village
+few years ago (i.e., thirty-odd years ago), the narrator and la Mère de Marlowe walked from the village

 with gear up into the Combe d'Orny, up the Torrent du Darbellary down to the left,

 and camped at about 2320m under the ridge called Sex Vollux, and spent the evening

 watching a chamois mom and dad training their children how to jump from crag to

 crag across the cliffs.
 And the next day walked on up past the Cabane d'Orny (2831m)

 and the Cabane Trient (3170m) to the Pointe d'Orny (3270m).